Louisiana Eviction Notice Templates (4)

 Step 5 – Notice of Court Hearing

 After the landlord’s petition has been filed, the court will schedule a hearing date and issue a Rule to Show Cause (a.k.a.
-Rule for Possession) to be served on the tenant by a constable, marshall, or the sheriff.
+Rule for Possession) to be served on the tenant.
 This document will inform the tenant of the date they are required to appear in court should they wish to contest the case.
-Before the court date, the tenant will have the opportunity to file an Answer with the court to state the reasons they believe they are entitled to possession of the dwelling.

 Step 6 – Attend Court Hearing

-Both the tenant and landlord must appear in court for the eviction trial.
-If one (1) party fails to attend the hearing, a judgment will be ruled in favor of the party in attendance.
 The landlord should be sure to bring copies of their eviction documents and the lease.
 If the initial notice to quit was delivered or posted to the premises by the landlord, the witness(es) must also be in attendance.

 Step 7 – Judgement

 At the hearing, the court will determine whether the landlord is entitled to reclaim possession of the premises.
 If the tenant prevails in court, they will be permitted to stay.
-However, if the court rules in favor of the landlord, the tenant will be forced to vacate the property within twenty-four (24) hours.
+However, if the court rules in favor of the landlord, the tenant will be forced to vacate the property within 24 hours.

 Step 8 – Evict Tenant